Information and biographies of the clergy of Southwark Cathedral

 020 7939 9417

-The Revd David Dominic Adamson - Assistant Curate
+The Revd David Dominic Adamson-Hill - Assistant Curate

 David joined the Cathedral in July 2017 when he was ordained Deacon.
 His ministry is split across St George the Martyr on Borough High Street, St Hugh’s in Bermondsey and the Cathedral.
 Across these three areas David works with community engagement on the Tabard estate, as well as working individually in each of the three churches.
 On Sundays he can be found at St Hugh’s and St George’s, and in the week at the lunchtime services in the Harvard Chapel in the Cathedral.